Faz, Iran

-Faz (فاز) (Note: Also romanized as Fāz; also known as Bāzh and Pāz) is a village in, and the capital of, Tabadkan Rural District of the Central District of Mashhad County, Razavi Khorasan province, Iran.
+Faz (فاز) (Note: Also romanized as Fāz; also known as Bāzh and Pāz) is a village in, and the capital of, Tabadkan Rural District in the Central District of Mashhad County, Razavi Khorasan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 688 in 193 households.
 The following census in 2011 counted 656 people in 166 households.
 The 2016 census measured the population of the village as 409 people in 128 households.